stapleseh/datascience1repo/README.md

 # datascience1repo
-this is a practice repository
+this is my first practice repository